danieltjw/novel-lyrics-synthesis/README.md

 ## Summary of findings

-- The latest CuDNN accelerated GRUs brought about a 7.3x / 6.7x speed up in training time compared to non-CuDNN GRU implementation 1 / 2 respectively.
+- The latest cuDNN accelerated GRUs brought about a 7.3x / 6.7x speed up in training time compared to non-cuDNN GRU implementation 1 / 2 respectively.
+- GRU networks with shorter sequence length (10, 20) are not able to properly emulate the sentence length of the original corpus (M=33.65, SD=11.8).
+These networks' sentences have a significantly higher standard deviation (23.7, 16.6) compared to the original corpus.
+The mean sentence length was relatively consistent.
+  - **This shows that networks with shorter sequence lengths are unable to properly emulate the frequency distribution of structures that exceed those lengths.**
 - Perplexity has a moderate negative correlation (r=-0.632, DF=15; P<0.01) with the valid words percentage (1st metric).
 This indicates that the 1st metric measures some variability that is independent from perplexity.
-- Lower perplexity does not guarantee a better language model—at least for the task of forming valid words (1st metric).
+- Lower perplexity does not guarantee a better language model—at least for the task of forming valid words (1st metric): [Benchmark](#benchmark)
-- GRU networks with shorter sequence length (10, 20) are not able to properly emulate the sentence length of the original corpus.
-These networks' sentences have a significantly higher standard deviation (23.7, 16.6) compared to the original corpus (11.8).
-The mean sentence length of across different models did not vary greatly.
-This shows that while shorter models can adequately learn the frequency of newline chars, they struggle with emulating the structure (frequency distribution) of the original lyrics.
-- GRUs performs just as well as LSTM but also with a notably faster training time (total parameters: GRU: 803,360, LSTM: 11,937,824).
+- GRUs performs just as well as LSTMs but also with a notably faster training time (total parameters of each best model after hyper-parameter search: GRU: 803,360, LSTM: 11,937,824).

 ## Results